patrykpilek/LumenApiGateway/README.md

 - [x] implementing operations for books based on the authors ones
 - [x] checking the existence of the author before creating a book
 - [x] controlling errors obtained from services

+## Implementing the security layer of the microservices architecture with Lumen

+- [x] installing and enabling Lumen Passport components
+- [ ] preparing and configuring Lumen to use Passport
+- [ ] protecting the Gateway routes with Lumen Passport
+- [ ] Obtaining and using access tokens fo the Lumen API Gateway
+- [ ] preparing the API Gateway to Authenticate its requests
+- [ ] authenticating direct access to the Lumen authors microservice
+- [ ] authenticating direct access to the microservice of books